ResoniteModdingGroup/CommunityBugFixCollection/README.md

 * Migrated items sent as messages do not spawn because they still point to `neosdb` (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/83)
 * Grab World Locomotion moving the user forward a little every time it's activated (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/86)
 * Duplicating Components breaking drives (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/92)
-	* Pressing Duplicate on the Component in an Inspector
-	* Using the Component Clone Tool to duplicate them onto a slot
 	* Selecting Copy Component when drag and dropping a Component onto an Inspector
 * Worlds crashing when a (multi)tool is scaled to zero (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/98)
 * Most ProtoFlux nodes in Strings > Constants having invisible names (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/177)